Adaptive Geo-Topological Independence Criterion: Conclusion

 Distance matrices capture the representational geometry and can be subjected to monotonic nonlinear transforms to capture the representational topology at different granularities.
 We introduced a novel family of independence tests that adapt the parameters of these geo-topological transforms so as to maximize sensitivity of the distance covariance to statistical dependency between two multivariate variables.
 The proposed test statistics are theoretically sound and perform well empirically, providing robust sensitivity across a wide range of univariate and multivariate relationships and across different noise levels and amounts of data.
-The variety of performance levels of all these fundamentally different methods across different association patterns also emphasizes the {no-free-lunch} theorem.
-Each method performs well in some scenarios but not others.
-The adaptive geo-topological distance-covariance approach to detecting dependence deserves further theoretical and empirical attention in future studies.
-The present results suggest that it might be useful for a wide range of practical applications such as analyzing biological and societal data where we can (1) detect whether there is any dependency in the data and (2) understand the relationship types in the structured data.
+The present results suggest that it might be useful for a wide range of practical applications such as analyzing biological and societal data where we can (1) detect whether there is any dependency in the data and (2) understand the relationships in structured data.